linw0724-linnet/ubuntu-server-setup/docker-containers-installation/install_deluge-server/README.md

 > [!WARNING]
-> The implementation of pulling files from Github has not yet been tested and needs verification
+> The implementation of pulling files from Github has not yet been figured out and needs verification
 # Introduction
 > [!NOTE]
 > This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your host machine